 - microSD card slot

-Freematics ONE plugs into the OBD port usually located under the steering column or slightly to the left of it.
+Freematics ONE plugs into the OBD port usually located under the steering column.
 To check if your vehicle is OBD-II certified, open your hood and find the sticker that looks like this:

 Vehicles using following vehicle protocols are supported.